MarieEveille/MarieEveille/README.md

-# Hi there 👋 I'm Marie Eveille!
+# Hi there 👋 I'm Marie Eveillé!

 I’m a Master’s student in Fullstack Development, with a passion for building dynamic web applications.
 Here's a bit more about me: